 What has started to become a thing of the past is real, genuine conversations.
 Use the information you are gathering from “Big Data” as a starting point to bring those conversations back to life.
 It will help you stand out in the end and will ultimately provide a real and memorable experience for the candidate.

-About the Author: Amy is a Marketing Specialist at Yoh and alumni from the University of Pittsburgh having earned her degree in Media Communications.
-In her spare time you will find Amy singing with her operetta company as well as enjoying all things pop culture, food and Philadelphia.
+About the Author: Amy is a Digital Marketing Manager at Yoh and an alumni from the University of Pittsburgh having earned her degree in Media Communications.
+In her spare time you will find Amy singing in an operetta company as well as enjoying all things pop culture, food and Philadelphia.